Scoring for web events and activities

 If a web event or activity is put into scoring today, and a person does that event or activity tomorrow, the score increases.
 If the web event or activity is then removed from scoring, the person's score decreases upon recalculation.
 If the same web event or activity is then added back into scoring, the person's score increases again when recalculated.

+The program activity does not work the same way as web events or activities.
+Scoring of programs is retroactive and accounts for all program history.
 If program activity is added to a scoring model, then all historical program activity will be included for a person the next time that person is scored.
-The program activity does not work the same way as web events or activities.

 Scoring becomes relevant when you create a model and assign points.
 When you click the Recalculate button, it retroactively re-scores all the contacts in the database from the point of the model's creation, not before.
 Behaviors that occur before the scoring model's creation are not retroactively scored.
 However, there are two exceptions.